nixys/nxs-data-anonymizer/README.md

 #### Example

-Imagine you have a simple table `users` in your production PgSQL like this:
+Imagine you have a simple database with two tables `users` and `posts` in your production PgSQL like this:

 | id | username | password | api_key |
 | :---: | :---: | :---: | :---: |